 Speech-Language Pathology (M.S.)

-Penn State Harrisburg has applied for candidacy with the Council of Academic Accreditation and is anticipating enrolling their first graduate class for the new speech-language pathology program in the Fall of 2026.
+Penn State Harrisburg is a Candidate for Accreditation with the Council of Academic Accreditation and is currently enrolling their first graduate class for the new speech-language pathology program in the Fall of 2026.

 Total Minimum Credits: 57 plus the option of another 3 credits in either the Medical or School concentration.